How Much Does a Firewall Cost? Pricing, Types & Budgeting Guide

 This guide breaks down the factors that influence the cost of firewalls, from the upfront price tag to ongoing maintenance fees.
 By the end, you’ll have a clear understanding of what to expect when budgeting for a firewall to keep your business secure, plus practical tips to help you make an informed decision.

-What determines firewall costs?
+What determines firewall price?
+Key factors to know

 When it comes to firewalls, pricing isn’t a one-size-fits-all solution.
 There are several key factors that determine how much you’ll pay, including: